gerva/tower-companion/README.md

 The main reason for this tool is to extend tower-cli so it provides a real time output of the requested job.

-Tower companion provides three command line scripts:
+Tower companion provides the following command line scripts:

 -  [kick](#kick)
 -  [monitor](#monitor)